 Jaisalmer, being the first stop on the road trip, we found ourselves staying in a desert cabin.
-The little run place had a nice friendly atmosphere and was a stone throw away from the Thar dessert national park.
+The little run place had a nice friendly atmosphere and was a stone throw away from the Thar desert national park.
 We organized camel rides with the local tribesmen to take us to the edge of the desert.
 Having never ridden a camel before I found out it was quite a bumpy mode of transport, having spent a little less than an hour getting to know my camel ride.
 We found ourselves ascending into the desert, after a short climb and reaching the top, it was worth the effort.
 An undisturbed clear view all the way to the horizon.
 A very peaceful place to watch the sunset from.
 Sitting in the desert sand, watching the sun go down, and enjoying the undisturbed view.
-The sky, changed to a range of different soft red and pink colors as the sun slowly dipped into the horizon and disappeared out of sight.
+The sky, changed to a range of different soft red and pink colours as the sun slowly dipped into the horizon and disappeared out of sight.

-A fresh start in the morning and we was on our way back to the main town of Jaisalmer.
+A fresh start in the morning and we were on our way back to the main town of Jaisalmer.
 Our guide Named Nattu, was a friendly and knowledgeable guide.
-The tour began with the Sonar Quila fort, an imposing structure which is quite visible as you approach the city from the desert.
+The tour began with the Sonar Quila Fort, an imposing structure which is quite visible as you approach the city from the desert.
 The fort is a living working place where the residents some of whom are the original descendants of families who built many of the Havelis inside the fort.
 You can spend a good few hours wandering the many narrow lanes, filled with wonderful architectural buildings, Havelis, temples, small shops, stalls, and bazaars.

 The next stop on the Rajasthan tour was Bikaner.
 A modern city based in the Rajasthan desert.
-The Junagarh fort based in the center of the city is one of the major forts of Rajasthan India.
+The Junagarh fort based in the centre of the city is one of the major forts of Rajasthan India.
 The fort is a multistory impressive palace which was built on the order of Raja Raj Singh, between 1588 and 1594.
 There has been an intense level of building work due to many rulers over 4 the centuries which is clear by the different types of architectural styles from Rajput, Mughal and Gujarati style.
-The fort has many impressive interiors, pavilions and temples, and a large collection of artifacts on display from the raja’s collection, which include interior palace furniture, a large armory display and many old photos of the past, which is an interesting glimpse into the how the royal residence lived.
+The fort has many impressive interiors, pavilions and temples, and a large collection of artefacts on display from the raja’s collection, which include interior palace furniture, a large armoury display and many old photos of the past, which is an interesting glimpse into the how the royal residence lived.